 Fortunately, the Income Tax Act also has several provisions to reduce the tax burden.
 Some of the major tax saving provisions are contained within section 80C.
-There are also tax saving options other than section 80C.
+There are also tax saving options other than section 80C deduction.

-Let us look at what this important section includes and explore the alternative tax saving options available.
+Let us look at what this important section includes and explore the alternative ways to save tax other than Section 80C.

-Section 80C of the Income Tax Act allows a maximum deduction of Rs.
+Section 80C of the IT Act allows a deduction of up to Rs.
 1.5 lakhs per annum.
-The deductions are available to eligible taxpayers for various investment options and expenses incurred.
-The subsections of section 80C include sections 80CCC, 80CCD (1), 80CCD (1b) and 80CCD (2).
+The deductions are applicable to eligible taxpayers for various investment options and expenses incurred.
+The subsections of Section 80C include sections 80CCC, 80CCD (1), 80CCD (1b) and 80CCD (2).

 Here is a preview of the eligible investments and expenses that come within the Rs.
 1.5 lakh limit under section 80C.